For general questions, please go to the School of Graduate Studies main page:

 Is a portfolio required for entry into the Sustainable Interior Environments MA program?

-Portfolio is not required for entry into this program.
+A portfolio is not required for entry into this program.

 What should my personal statement include?